mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

    :language: modelica
    :lines: 2-

-Here, we setup a common signal that triggers the assignment to both variables.
+Here, we set up a common signal that triggers the assignment to both variables.
 In this way, we can be sure that when the ``tick`` signal becomes true, both ``x`` and ``y`` will be assigned a value.
 Sure enough, if we run this model, we see that the error is always zero: